 With the shift in power from seller to buyer, we have to respond to a buyer's interests, needs and aspirations on their terms, and in their own good time.

-A new approach to imagining your brand and developing your proposition in a way that supports the customer experience, that informs and educates, assures and inspires them, is a good next step.
+An inbound approach to imagining your brand and developing your proposition in a way that supports the customer experience, that informs and educates, assures and inspires them, is a good next step.
+And a plan for how you support a good-fit prospect from click to close is another.

 You need marketing that responds to behaviour and context.
 You need sales that support the lifecycle stages of a buyer’s journey.
 And you need customer services that treat those individuals differently, that recognises and values them, that puts them first.